 Numerous shows are on television demonstrating how “easy” it can be to take a home and turn it into something fabulous.
 Knock out a wall (or two), put down new flooring, and even add-on…all in one episode.
 It all seems so glorious and begs you to give DIY a try, doesn’t it?
 Somehow though, it doesn’t quite prepare you for real life DIY and the reality of remodeling stress.
 Yep, I’m talking about that smack-in-the-face kind of “What is going on?” feeling.
 To aid in that journey to get that euphoric accomplishment feeling, I am going to share 5 ways to prepare and cope during your remodel.

 Being a homeowner is one of the purest joys that be found.
 It’s responsibility and freedom that can’t be found elsewhere.
 I liken it to a roller-coaster ride, full of highs and lows, with a whole lot of fun and fear mixed in.
-As parents to 6 children, and avid DIYers, here are a few things JC and I have found to aid in making those dips and twists more doable.
+Also, as parents to 6 children, and avid DIYers, here are a few things JC and I have found to aid in making those dips and twists more doable.

 Before I get started, first for all of you who have been following our year-long kitchen remodel…Yes, we are still working on it.
 Did we think it would take us over a year to complete?
 NO!!
 Are we frustrated?
 YES!!
 We knew it would be a long journey because (1) JC works a full-time job for more than 40 hrs/week (2) he is our delivery/shipping guy (aka. job #2) (3) he is our mechanic (4) all our DIY has to be squeezed into a Saturday and an occasional day off (5) I homeschool our 6 kids (6) we run a home business (7) I blog (8) we need sleep.
 Need I say more?

 Originally we had plans to get our reclaimed wood countertops done all by ourselves.
-However, since winter came much faster than our time allowed to get the wood done, we decided to call in the Amish.
+However, since winter comes much faster than our time allowed to get the wood done, we decide to call in the Amish.
 JC tried his best, but knew we couldn’t beat old man winter.
 It just took me two months of convincing him before he realized it. ahem.
 Can’t blame the dude for trying.
 He really wanted to do this himself.

 You might be saying, “Well, duh”.
 Seriously though, no architect just goes about building without laying out a plan.
 Here are some elements that we have found key to a good DIY plan: